ivmai/bdwgc/doc/porting.md

   incrementing it repeatedly in small steps (decrement if `STACK_GROWS_UP`), and reading the value at each location.
-We remember the value when the first Segmentation violation or Bus error is signaled, round that to the nearest plausible page boundary, and use that as the stack base.
+We remember the value when the first Segmentation violation or Bus error is signaled, round that to the nearest plausible page boundary, and use that as the stack bottom.
   * `DYNAMIC_LOADING` - Should be defined if `dyn_load.c` has been updated for
   this platform and tracing of dynamic library roots is supported.
   * `GWW_VDB`, `MPROTECT_VDB`, `PROC_VDB` - May be defined if the